 What is The audition process?

-Auditions for "It Runs In The Family” will be done in a group.
+Auditions for "The Secret Garden” will be done in a group.
 Please arrive early to the audition to fill out an audition form.
 The audition may include some short warm-ups, exercises, walking, and improv/acting games.
+After that, we will teach a small section music to sing as an ensemble — which will act as a vocal warm up for you.
+We will then listen to you sing a 30 second to 1 minute audition selection.
+You can bring a track on a device, that has audio output capability to be your accompaniment, use a keyboard as accompaniment, or perform acappella.
 Afterwards, we will do cold readings of the script.
 During the script reading portion, you and others in your audition group will be asked to read selected material and perform the scene.
 You may be asked to read for multiple parts or multiple times.
 You may be asked to read a part that is not included among your preferred roles.
 Everyone from the group will have a chance to read.
+You may not be selected to read for a part among your top choices, but you are being evaluated for your top choice roles.
 Script pages will be provided for you during this time to read from.

 What do I need to prepare for the audition?

 You do not need to prepare any scene or monologue.
 The audition scenes will be provided ahead of time and we will have copies provided at the audition.
 No memorization is required, but familiarity with the audition material would be helpful.
-Wear clothes and shoes that you would feel comfortable moving in during the audition.

 Who can audition?